dd32/td-gh-ex/readme.txt

 === Araiz ===

-Contributors: Waqass Khalid
-Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments
+Araiz WordPress Theme, Copyright (C) 2015 Waqass Khalid Araiz is distributed under the terms of the GNU GPL Araiz is based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc.
+Underscores is distributed under the terms of the GNU GPL v2 or later.

+Tags: white, responsive-layout, one-column, right-sidebar, featured-images

 Requires at least: 4.0
 Tested up to: 4.2.2
-Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called Araiz clean and simple interface.

 == Description ==

 Araiz is built upon underscores and depicts a very clean and warm feeling.
-The theme is fast and pleasent on eyes.
+The theme is fast and easy on eyes.

 == Installation ==